FeatureCloud/fc-companion-apps/README.md

 Non-IID-ness can vary based on number of clients that have access to a specific class-label.
 For Instance, here, Non-IID(1) is plotted, where samples of each class labels can be found in local data of one client(No more clients will get such samples).
-In case there be less clients than the level of Non-IID-ness, fewer clients may get samples of a specific class.
+In case there be fewer clients than the level of Non-IID-ness, fewer clients may get samples of a specific class.
 In that regard, Non-IID-ness is an upper bound of label availability.